Chinese Flower — Auspicious Flowers of Months of Traditional Chinese Calendar and Their Cultural Meanings

 Gorgeous flowers from the clean water and the fairy-related stories, together, made Narcissus the representative of purity and auspiciousness in Chinese culture.

 Poem about Narcissus by Yang Wanli (1127 — 1206):

 Flower of Fearless, Persistent and Unbending

-Winter Sweet, the Flower of December in Chinese Calendar, is not afraid of cold, snow, and drought.
+Winter Sweet, the Flower of December, blooms in harsh winter, and is not afraid of cold, snow, and drought,

 You Might Also Like: